-4. COLLABORATIVE ARRANGEMENTS
+5. COLLABORATIVE ARRANGEMENTS

 The Company has entered into several collaborative arrangements to develop and commercialize products and, in connection with such arrangements, to access technologies, financial, marketing, manufacturing and other resources.
 Refer to the "Patents and Proprietary Rights" section in this Directors' Report for information with respect to IP protection for these products.
-The collaboration revenue the Company has earned in the years ended December 31, 2022 and 2021 is summarized in Note 3, Turnover from Contracts with Customers within the notes to the consolidated financial statements in this Directors' Report.
+The collaboration turnover the Company has earned in the years ended December 31, 2023 and 2022 is summarized in Note 4, Turnover from Contracts with Customers within the notes to the consolidated financial statements in this Directors' Report.